-- 6. The following criteria should be taken into account in assessing planning applications for SPV system made under section 16 of the Town Planning Ordinance: - a) it is a prerequisite for the applicant to obtain the 'Consent Letter' or 'Acknowledgement Letter'/'Network Reinforcement Condition Letter' (or similar confirmation letter) from HKE and CLP respectively and submit a copy of the document together with the application to demonstrate the preliminary technical feasibility of the scheme in terms of serviceability, electrical safety and output generated by the SPV system; - b) unless with strong justifications, the SPV system, including the height of the proposed structures, should be in keeping with the surrounding area/developments and commensurate with the function(s) it performs; - c) for optimisation of use of land, favourable consideration may be given if viability of co-existence of the proposed SPV system and uses that are in line with the long-term planning intention of the land use zoning of the application site could be satisfactorily demonstrated; - d) it has to be demonstrated to the satisfaction of the relevant government departments that the SPV system will not have significant adverse impacts, including but not limited to those relating to the environment, drainage, sewerage, traffic, geotechnical safety, landscape and visual3 and, where needed, appropriate measures are to be adopted to mitigate the impacts; - e) unless with strong justifications4, proposals involving extensive site formation, vegetation clearance/tree felling, excavation or filling of land/pond or causing adverse impacts to wetland are generally not supported; - f) planning applications with proposed felling of existing Old and Valuable Trees (OVTs), potentially registrable OVTs, and trees of rare or protected species should not be supported.
-If tree removal is unavoidable, subject to the advice of relevant government departments, compensatory tree planting and/or landscape treatments should be provided within the application site as appropriate;
+- 6. The following criteria should be taken into account in assessing planning applications for SPV system made under section 16 of the Town Planning Ordinance: - a) it is a prerequisite for the applicant to obtain the 'Consent Letter' or 'Acknowledgement Letter' from HKE and CLP respectively and submit a copy of the document together with the application to demonstrate the technical feasibility of the scheme in terms of serviceability, electrical safety and output generated by the SPV system; - b) unless with strong justifications, the SPV system, including the height of the proposed structures, should be in keeping with the surrounding area/developments and commensurate with the function(s) it performs; - c) for optimisation of use of land, favourable consideration may be given if viability of co-existence of the proposed SPV system and uses that are in line with the long-term planning intention of the land use zoning of the application site could be satisfactorily demonstrated; - d) it has to be demonstrated to the satisfaction of the relevant government departments that the SPV system will not have significant adverse impacts, including but not limited to those relating to the environment, drainage, sewerage, traffic, geotechnical safety, landscape and visual3 and, where needed, appropriate measures are to be adopted to mitigate the impacts; - e) unless with strong justifications 4, proposals involving extensive site formation, vegetation clearance/tree felling, excavation or filling of land/pond are generally not supported; - f) planning applications with proposed felling of existing Old and Valuable Trees (OVTs), potentially registrable OVTs, and trees of rare or protected species should not be supported.
+If tree removal is unavoidable, subject to the advice of relevant government departments, compensatory tree planting and/or landscape treatments should be provided within the application site as appropriate; - g) for SPV system falling within water gathering grounds, information should be provided to the satisfaction of the relevant government departments that the system, including its installation, maintenance and operation, will not contaminate the water